nbrest/kamehouse/dev-environment-setup.md

 - Execute `${HOME}/programs/kamehouse-shell/bin/kamehouse/docker/docker-reinit-container-data-from-host.sh -s -p dev` to sync the ssh keys of the host to the container using default password `gohan`

 - Connnect through ssh to the container using the script `${HOME}/programs/kamehouse-shell/bin/kamehouse/docker/docker-ssh-kamehouse.sh -p dev`.
 After syncing the keys it should login to the container without asking a password.
 Inside the container's console:
-  - Deploy your changes using `deploy-kamehouse.sh -f`
+  - Deploy your changes using `deploy-kamehouse.sh`
   - Tail tomcat and apache httpd logs using the `tail-log.sh` script
   - Test kamehouse-shell and kamehouse-cmd inside the container (or deploy them on the host and test on the host too)